 I work as a nurse at a mental health and addictions facility.
 One of the recent clients had borderline personality disorder and a history of significant trauma, and I heard staff frequently describe him as attention-seeking.
 He had a tendency to somatize mental distress, and this would often take the form of gastrointestinal discomfort, which many staff tended to dismiss out of hand.
-When his concerns were dismissed, he tended to respond with very regressive behaviours, like crawling rather than walking.
+When staff dismissed his concerns, he tended to respond with very regressive behaviours, like crawling rather than walking.

 I only work nights so I mostly just saw him at the beginning of my shifts.
 My experience, though, was that he almost always responded very well to heaps of validation.
 He didn’t necessarily need to be given what he’s asking for, and often what he was asking for wasn’t an effective way to meet his needs anyway, but validation of his distress settled him right down.

-The attention-seeking label is thrown around a fair bit in mental health care.
-Where I work a lot of the staff are not trained mental health professionals, and most of the regular nursing staff are pretty fresh out of school, and I think both of these factors contribute to a tendency to quickly leap to the conclusion of attention-seeking.
+The attention-seeking label is thrown around a fair bit in mental health care.\ Where I work, a lot of the staff aren’t trained mental health professionals, and most of the regular nursing staff are pretty fresh out of school.
+I think both of these factors contribute to a tendency to quickly leap to the conclusion of attention-seeking.
 I’ve also noticed that the people who are most likely to apply the attention-seeking label have the least insight into the negative effects it has for the patient.

 The way I see it, we all have needs that we try to get met.
 Sometimes we’re unable to meet our needs, and we reach out to others to help us.
 For the most part, that should be considered help-seeking behaviour, which is a good thing.

 There are certainly times when people engage in problematic attention-seeking behaviour.
-Narcissistic and antisocial personality disorders come to mind as being prone to this.
+Narcissistic and antisocial personality disorders are examples of this.
 For the most part, though, mental health professionals really shouldn’t have that much difficulty distinguishing this from legitimate help-seeking.

 Someone reaching out for help may end up being labelled as attention-seeking for a few reasons: